 - find your allergens and try to avoid them

 - use home salt therapy to clear airways and reduce inflammation, for at least 7-8 hours daily

 - use a sinus rinse nasal wash to clear pathogens and allergens from nasal passages

 - clean indoor air using high quality air filters

-- slow breathing technique using abdomen muscles and regularize breathing to 14-18 breaths per minute
+- slow breathing techniques using abdomen muscles to regularize breathing to 14-18 breaths per minute

-- include Turmeric in your diet to help reducing inflammation due to its compound named curcumin
+- include Turmeric in your diet to help reduce using curcumin